 The Innovation Project (TIP) brings together forward-thinking North Carolina school district superintendents to find and implement innovative and transformative practices in public education so that students and their communities can thrive.

 Gerry Hancock, a senior partner at Everett Gaskins Hancock has a legacy of establishing non-profit organizations that meet the needs of North Carolina, including the Public School Forum, the NC Biotech Center, NC Center for Public Policy Research, and EdNC.
-Ann McColl had served in a number of legal and policy positions within public education, including for the State Board of Education and as an associate professor at UNC Charlotte.
+Ann McColl had served in a number of legal and policy positions within public education since 1991, including as as counsel to state organizations for educators, superintendents and administrators and school boards as well as legislative director for the State Board of Education and as an associate professor at UNC Charlotte.
+Ann also has devoted considerable time to researching and presenting on North Carolina’s constitution in order to explore themes or race equity and courageous leadership in education.
 Their vision was to create the space for addressing issues at the local level by bringing together forward-thinking superintendents and offering their expertise in policy and program development.